RAXR-Capstone/project_danger_zone/README.md

 - Monday, Tuesday, Saturday early evening shows a decrease to injury rate before a sudden upward trend into the early hours of the following day
 - Wednesday, Thursday seem to be more consistently near the mean rate versus other days
 - Sunday early morning has the highest rate of traffic injuries throughout the data
 - In the visual percentages of hour of accident with injury percentages, there is a marked increased in 0300 hours to 21%.
-Using $x^2$ testing, there is shown to be a statistical difference in the to categories of hour and if injury occurs.
+Using X^2 testing, there is shown to be a statistical difference in the to categories of hour and if injury occurs.
 - There is evidence to suggest that there is a difference in injuries reported during Fiesta
 - There is not evidence to suggest that there is a difference in injuries reported during Spurs games (home games)
-- There is evidence to suggest that there is a difference in injuries reported during July 4th (and more of these accidents are due to intoxication than other days)
+- There is evidence to suggest that there is a difference in injuries reported during July 4th weekend (and more of these accidents are due to intoxication than other days)

 model performance here